Last Updated on February 26, 2023

 Antibiotics are commonly used to treat vaginitis, but be aware and careful of this method.
 There are side effects that can disrupt the fragile gut flora of your dog.

 This medication will do the job of killing harmful bacteria.
 In turn, they also kill the good bacteria that will impair the digestive and immune system.
-Often, this will lead to recurring vaginitis and *gulp* another round of antibiotics.
+In some cases, this can lead to recurring vaginitis and *gulp* another round of antibiotics.

-Probiotics are often recommended to help balance your dog’s gut bacteria and keep PH levels healthy if vaginitis is persistent.
+Probiotics may be recommended to help balance your dog’s gut bacteria and keep pH levels healthy if vaginitis is persistent.

 If your dog has a sensitivity to dairy, there is a broad spectrum of non-dairy probiotics for dogs.

-If you want to stay away from antibiotics completely, try the age-old method of the olive leaf.
-It’s a natural alternative with antimicrobial, antibacterial, antiviral, and antifungal properties.
+If you want to stay away from antibiotics completely, some pet owners experience success with olive leaf extract.
+It’s a natural alternative that is believed to have antimicrobial properties.

 It’s believed that the main component of the leaf, oleuropein, does wonders to boost the immune system and fight pathogens.